Aleksey2509/cpp_masters/hw_03/README.md

 It was parameterized with T, which is const int &, so S will be const int &.
 So, the static cast will be done with type S&&, which after reference collapsing will be const int &.
 So, std::forward will return const int &

 Function g has two overloads: one, which accepts int& and int&&.
-The return value of std::forward is const int &, so it cannot be binded with int&&, because it is a lref, but it also cannot bind with int&, because it would lose constness.
+The return value of std::forward is const int &, so it cannot be binded with int&&, because it is a lvalue reference, but it also cannot bind with int&, because it would lose constness.
 There is not a single viable candidate, so the overload resolution will fail